brojonat/incentivize-this-backend/http/README.md

 # http

-This package implements the backend HTTP server for the Reddit Bounty Board application.
+This package implements the backend HTTP server for the Affiliate Bounty Board application.

 ## Core Components